cshemerda/cshemerda/README.md

 ## Hey, I'm Chance.
-I'm a Full stack Web Developer @ FSA.
+I'm a Full stack Developer @ FSA.
 I am enthuastic about new technologies and teaching others.
 Outside the world of tech, I enjoy traveling, gaming, F1, and building custom keyboards.

 ### Get In Touch